serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 **Can you find a way to abuse common providers that are likely to be present to run arbitrary code or exfiltrate credentials during a `terraform plan`?**

+Or alternatively:

+**Can you think of a way to do this with core functionality?**

 If you find a way, tweet me at [@\_alxk](https://twitter.com/_alxk)!